-Ger For a detailed example of using wide fetches, see the section "Fetching more than one row at a time" on page 197 of the book ASA Programming Guide.
+For a detailed example of using wide fetches, see the section "Fetching more than one row at a time" [ASA Programming Guide, page 170].

 The FETCH statement retrieves one row from the named cursor.
 The cursor must have been previously opened.